Leandromaro/JPAExcercise/README.md

 # JPAExcercise
-I have just made an example to learn more about JPA, I have used eclipse Link as ORM and a MySQL realtional database
+I have just made an example to learn more about JPA, I have used Hibernate as ORM and a MySQL realtional database